 Hong Kong bond market and Singapore bond market should not be a substitute for each other, rather they should be complements.
-A collective growth in the Asian debt market provides more benefits than growth in a single market.
+A collective growth in the Asian de bt market provides more benefits than growth in a single market.
 Asian debt markets as a whole provides a wider variety of debt instruments with varying degree of risk and returns, which could be more attractive to global investors who seek to diversify their portfolio.
 Also, from the experience of Asian Crisis, we can see that investors generally group the Asian countries as an entity which can easily invoke systemic risk in the region.
 Thus, a collective grow of the regional bond market strengthen the regional financial system.
-Due to the countries geographical location, Hong Kong could serve as the financial center for China while Singapore could serve as the financial center for other Asian countries, such as India.
-There are increasingly more China corporations raising fund in the SEHK, in the near future, we may see the same trend for the bond market.
+Due to the countries geographical location, Hong Kong could serve as the financial center for China while Singapore could serve as the financial center for China while Singapore could serve as the financial center for the bond market.
 For Singapore, Indian corporations have been encouraged to issue equity in the SGX, the same should be done for the bond market.

 We have to be clear that bond market is not a panacea; there are no complete replacement for banks and stock market financing.
 When developing the bond market, countries have to strike a balance between the developments of various sources of financing.
-HKMA (2001) 14 argues that financial crisis may be amplified as a result of contagion via the bond market because investors being unable to differentiate between good and bad risks may engage in herding behavior.
+HKMA (2001)14 argues that financial crisis may be amplified as a result of contagion via the bond market because investors being unable to differentiate between good and bad risks may engage in herding behavior.
 It could be a challenge for Hong Kong and Singapore to develop theirs bond markets into a cushion for financial crisis instead of a channel for contagion.
 The bond market has been able to cushion the credit crunch of the United States in the late 1980s whiles in Russia, Brazil and Turkey, bond markets were the first to collapse in the 1990s crisis.